 Generate salaries on tasks

-We’ve enabled tasks to impact salary.
+Tasks can impact salary.
 This is controlled by the “Generate salaries on tasks” setting.

 The setting first needs to be activated on account level.
 Please reach out to the Quinyx Support team regarding this matter.
 When the setting is activated on account level, the functionality related to it is enabled on unassigned shifts.

 In order to also enable the same functionality on assigned shifts, you need to activate the same setting on agreement template level / agreement level.
-Please note that if on a shift, you switch between an agreement where this setting is activated to one where it isn’t, you'll need to save the shift and open it again for the changes to be made visible in the Add shift / Edit shift panel.
+Please note that if on a shift, if you switch between an agreement where this setting is activated to one where it isn’t, you'll need to save the shift and open it again for the changes be visible in the Add shift / Edit shift panel.

 Activating the setting will enable the following: